Return

 Cycling is an effective exercise to lower cholesterol.
 This aerobic exercise strengthens your muscles, boosts endurance capacity, burns calories, and prevents the concentration of LDL in your arteries.

-You can incorporate this exercise into your daily routine by biking around your house regularly.
+You can incorporate this exercise into your daily routine by biking around your community regularly.
 Cycling is ideal for those unable to carry out weight-bearing activities.

 Cycling also helps protect your knees and other joints from arthritis.